-Seth Urbanowitz is an area agronomist with CSU Extension covering Mesa, Delta, Montrose and Ouray Counties.
-He is currently working with growers on issues related to nutrient cycling and fertility, irrigation management, small grain trials and drybeans.
-He collaborates with public and private partners, along with CSU research farms and other Extension colleagues to support the agricultural community and solve problems.
+Seth Urbanowitz is a regional agronomist covering western Colorado.
+He is currently working with growers on onion variety trials, nutrient cycling and fertility, no-till adoption in furrow-irrigated systems, cover crops, conservation practices, weed management, and many other relevant issues in cropping systems.
+He collaborates with public and private partners, along with CSU faculty, to solve problems in cropping systems.

 He has worked as an agronomist with a farmers’ cooperative in Oregon, as an extension educator in Nevada and on a research farm in South Dakota.
 He has experience in a variety of specialty and agronomic crop production systems.